2.3 Emerging Health and Environmental Concerns

 2.3.4 Growing Awareness and Concern

 Societal awareness and concern about PFAS have increased since regulatory activity began in the early 2000s.
-Societal awareness and response are documented in the form of scientific progress and health advisories, federal regulatory actions, and legal actions.
-Major milestones of these are summarized in Figure 2-17.
+Societal awareness and response are documented in the form of scientific progress and health advisories, regulatory actions, and legal actions.
+Major milestones for these activities within the United States are summarized in Figure 2-19.
 Other milestones, such as the growth of knowledge and investigation at major manufacturing and DOD sites in various U.S. states, are not discussed here.